Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Create a log analytics workspace
             - Select resource, location, name (e-g `sentinelworkspace`)
         - Select Azure Sentinel from the main resources || data connectors
+            - Among the connectors you can select `Azure Active Directory`